 This is a program designed to have an open enrollment, which means that I teach it on an ongoing schedule and people can join at any point in the year and go for the entire year, provided there is space.
 Although I prefer that students take the program for a whole year, I know that not everyone will be able to.
 I do ask for a three month minimum commitment.
 The program officially starts every October.
 No experience is needed, only a passion for plants.
 If you are interested in the program, please contact me and I will let you know if there is a space available.

-Tuition is $50/week, excluding the weeks of Thanksgiving and Christmas and also a class at the end of June and again in August.
+Tuition is $50/week, excluding the weeks of Christmas and also a few classes TBA on occasion due to my travel.
 You supply your own medicine making materials.
 Meeting time for class is held every Friday from 10am to 2pm, located about 30 minutes north of Olympia Washington.
 Class size is limited to twelve people.

 Year at a Glance

-October: Introductions, Creating a Home Apothecary, Fall Plant Walk, Herbal Actions and Plant Qualities, Digging and Processing Roots, Local Herbs for Liver Support, Plant Study and Harvest: Yellow dock root, Oregon grape root, Blackberry Root, Rosehips.
+October: Introductions, Creating a Home Apothecary, Fall Plant Walk, Digging and Processing Roots, Local Herbs for Liver Support, Plant Study and Harvest: Yellow dock root, Oregon grape root, Blackberry Root, Rosehips.

 November: Winter Time Tea Blending – Infusions and Decoctions, Local Skin Herbs, Crafting Baths for Health/Beauty (Including Steams and Footbaths), The Lost Medicine of Poulticing and Using Compresses, Local Herbs for the Lymphatic System

-December: Kitchen Cupboard Medicine – Culinary Herbs and Medicinal Use, Local Herbs for Healthy Digestion, Ancestral Foods, Local Herbs for the Lungs/Sinuses (including Herbal Steams and External Applications), Winter Plant Walk, Plants of the Winter Solstice.
+December: Local Herbs for Healthy Digestion, Ancestral Foods, Local Herbs for the Lungs/Sinuses (including Herbal Steams and External Applications), Winter Plant Walk, Plants of the Winter Solstice.

 January: Making Herb/Fruit syrups, Making Alcohol Extracts: Tinctures, Infused Wines, Cordials and Elixirs, Local Herbs for Calming the Nerves, Herbs for Sleep and Dreaming.

-February: Making Infused Oils/Fats with Plants, Local Herbs for Women’s Health, Herbs for Cardiovascular Support, Salve Making.
+February: Making Infused Oils/Fats with Plants, Local Herbs for Sexual Health, Herbs for Cardiovascular Support, Salve Making.
 Plant Study and Harvest: Cottonwood buds, Red Alder Twigs and Buds.

 March: Building the Blood – Traditional Spring-Time Tonics, Springtime Plant Walk, Plant Study and Harvest: Stinging Nettle, Violets, Willow bark, Pine Bark.